Graduate Students

 Research Topics

-Integration of the U.S.-Mexico Border in Different Mediums of Art | Chicanx and Mexican Culture on a Global Scale | US-Mexico Relations | Chicanx Underrepresentation in Popular Media
+Integration of the US-Mexico Border in Different Mediums of Art | Chicanx and Mexican Culture on a Global Scale | US-Mexico Relations | Chicanx Underrepresentation in Popular Media

 Ph.D.
 Student